grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 Grafana prefers to use inclusive language, so `main` is the preferred name.

 After fetching the changes from the remote repository in GitHub, create a local branch to commit your changes.
-Working on your own branch separates and isolates your changes so that they can be later reviewed before incorporation into the main branch.
+Working on your own branch separates and isolates your changes so that they can be later reviewed before incorporation into the default branch.

 A branch name should be unique.